-Today, Grass-fed Butter!
+Today's star ingredient, Grass-fed Butter!

 I don’t think we need to go down the route of talking about the rich history of fat demonization that was fathered by Dr. Ancel Keys and how it started a multi-decade epidemic of sugar dependency.
 He cherry picked some subjects, it supported his corollary hypothesis between dietary fat and coronary disease and it ultimately caused some major problems in the way that Americans consume food.
 Lets let it go, dwelling on the past means less time for being a badass.
 Fuel yourself with Phat Fudge, take on the world.

 We are going to review a few key points about the importance of high quality butter in YOUR diet and how to best incorporate it into your lifestyle.
 You butter believe you are going to learn a thing or two in this three part series!

 TRANS FATS: MAN VS. NATURE

 Trans fats come in two varietals: naturally occurring and manufactured.
 There is a big difference in how the human body processes both which has an important downstream affect on your cardiovascular health.

 The difference between naturally occurring versus man made trans fats comes down to a process called hydrogenation.
 In a nutshell, liquid vegetable oils go through a variety of different processes ranging from high heat to chemical solvent exposure.
 Why take an unhealthy oil and denature the crap out of it?
 Well because it changes the resting state of the oil from liquid to solid, which makes them useful for mass manufacturing of processed foods.
 Lowered food production costs, longer shelf life and a more addictive flavor profile make trans fats a gold mine for big food and a hazard for the general population (1).